Barry L. Popkin

 When is the application due?

-Award status notifications will be sent to applicants within three to four weeks of the application deadline.
+Award status notifications will be e-mailed to applicants by the end of April.

-If you have additional questions, please contact the Honors Program office at 608-262-2984 or email@example.com
+If you have additional questions, please contact the Honors Program office at email@example.com.